buildbuddy-io/buildbuddy/docs/remote-bazel-introduction.md

 - `--run_from_branch` `--run_from_commit`: If either of these is set, the remote runner will run off the specified GitHub ref.
 By default if neither is set, the remote GitHub workspace will mirror the local state (including any non-committed local diffs).
+- `--script`: If set, the bash code to run on the remote runner instead of a Bazel command.
+  - See `Running bash scripts below` for more details.

 In order to run the CLI with debug logs enabled, you can add `--verbose=1` between `bb` and `remote`.
 Note that this is a different syntax from the rest of the